A major donor cultivation plan is your long-term plan to overcome commonly faced challenges in raising major gifts.

 Begin from your projected deadline and work your way backward.
 This deadline and timeline will be informed by the time allocated to every donor segment and will be different for every donor shortlisted as a prospect for cultivation.

-For prospects and first-time donors, such integrations will enable you to automatically collect donor information that helps you personalize conversations and groom donors to donate or increase contributions.
+For prospects and first-time donors, such integrations will enable you to automatically collect donor information that helps you personalize conversations and groom donors to donate or increase contributions and improve donor engagement.